Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/2-debugging-linux-applications/README.md

 ### PetaLinux Build

 It is required to configure the PetaLinux project to support Linux application debug.
 Run the following commands for each step listed below.
-Users can use the BSP for their board.
+You can use the BSP for their board.
 However, the steps below uses ZynqMP template, and the MACHINE_NAME is updated.
 This would be a more generic flow

 1. Create the PetaLinux project: